rlwimi/major-input/README.md

 The iOS developer community is absolutely **amazing**.
 Presentations from community conferences, meetups, and user groups can rival and even best the content quality of WWDC sessions.
 I think it would be great to see broader community presentations in this UI.
 And it doesn't need to stop at the iOS community, which is a small part of a much larger developer community.
 There's such a wealth of presentations available that I'd love to consume with this UI.

+_If you and/or your organization or conference has content you would like to see in the app, please get in touch with me_.

 #### Technical Constraints

 Development of this app was made feasible by a few requisite factors, which put together appear to be unique to WWDC sessions.